Hyndavi483/Terraform/Migration/Readme.md

 And run the terraform import aws_instance.example instance-id

 Then run the terraform plan
 It should show No changes.
-Your infrastructure matches the configuration.
+Your infrastructure matches the configuration..